Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 Radio object attributes

+- expose: exposes the user's input in the bc-form-submitted window event
+- fieldType: radio
 - groupLabel: name of dialogflow parameter to assign input to
-- fieldType: radio
 - parameter: name of dialogflow parameter radio parameters are assigned to
-- expose: exposes the user's input in the bc-form-submitted window event
+- required (optional): radio button is required to submit the form

 Radio button attributes

 - parameter: name of dialogflow parameter value to assign input to
 - radioLabel: Label of the radio
 - selected (optional): select a default.
 Radio buttons should have the most commonly used option selected by default.
+If no default is selected, `required` should be set to true.

 ```
 	{